Academic Catalog

 Submitting Final Copies

-Final copies of theses or dissertations are electronically submitted via the Graduate College electronic thesis/dissertation submission process as soon as the designee(s) sign(s) Oral Defense Form Part II and delivers it to the Graduate College ETD Coordinator.
+Final copies of theses or dissertations are electronically submitted via the Office of Graduate & Professional Studies electronic thesis/dissertation submission process as soon as the designee(s) sign(s) Oral Defense Form Part II and delivers it to the Office of Graduate & Professional Studies ETD Coordinator.

 Committee members and the department may require bound copies.
 Students should check with the thesis or dissertation chair and department for details.